MicrosoftDocs/winapps-winrt-api/microsoft.ui.input.dragdrop/idropoperationtarget.md

 ## -description

-Provides methods that support dragging and dropping of content.
+Provides methods required by a drop target in a drag and drop operation.

 ## -remarks